WintonCentre/kcp/README.md

 ## Status
 **Requirements**

-[Spreadsheet at](file:///Users/gmp26/Dropbox (Cambridge University)/Winton Centre/TRANSPLANT/LUNGS/LUNGS - OTHER STUFF/NHS BT MEETINGStransplants/lungs/lungs other stuff/NHSBT meetings/Joel McGrath/)
+[Spreadsheet at](file:///Users/gmp26/Dropbox (Cambridge University)/Winton Centre/TRANSPLANT/LUNGS/LUNGS - OTHER STUFF/NHS BT MEETINGSkcp/lungs/lungs other stuff/NHSBT meetings/Joel McGrath/)

 **Work in Progress**
-A new generic transplants repo which is merging clj pre-processing with the cljs-tool.
+A new generic kcp repo which is merging clj pre-processing with the cljs-tool.

 I'm working on the premise that we can generate all the organ transplant tools from this one repo, and also do the configuration pre-processing here.

 See the config files in the data folder.

 ## Configuration tools and data
-  Tools are in `src/clj/transplants/configure`.
+  Tools are in `src/clj/kcp/configure`.
   Configuration is in `data` and is controlled by `config.edn`

   Run `bb config` to generate a complete set of edn and csv files in the resources/public directory.